MicrosoftDocs/VBA-Docs/api/Publisher.TextFrame.MarginBottom.md

 api_name:
 - Publisher.TextFrame.MarginBottom
 ms.assetid: 55858bba-1103-48ba-64d6-5cc5ab677867
-ms.date: 06/08/2017
+ms.date: 06/15/2019
 localization_priority: Normal
 ---

 # TextFrame.MarginBottom property (Publisher)

-Returns or sets a  **Variant** that represents the amount of space (in points) between the text and the bottom edge of a cell, text frame, or page.
+Returns or sets a **Variant** that represents the amount of space (in [points](../language/glossary/vbe-glossary.md#point)) between the text and the bottom edge of a cell, text frame, or page.
 Read/write.

 ## Syntax